janelia-cellmap/fibsem-metadata/HeLa_Cell2_4x4x4nm/data-portal-description.md

 <details open>
 <summary><b>About this sample</b></summary>
 A cultured HeLa cell.
-Sample provided by Aubrey Weigel, prepared by Gleb Stengel, and imaged by Shan Xu.
+Sample provided by Aubrey Weigel, prepared by Gleb Shtengel, and imaged by Shan Xu.
 </details>